kazim-kayhan/kayhan-color-theme/README.md

 # kayhan-color-theme
-## Kayhan Color Theme for visualstudio code v1.
+## A theme extension for VS Code based.